 Can you withdraw money from a Divvy card?

 No, you can’t draw a cash advance on a Divvy card, nor can you withdraw funds out of a Divvy account from an ATM.

 Takeaway: Should You Get a Divvy Card?

 Like all financial offers, Divvy has its own set of pros and cons.
 So, if you’re wondering if you should take advantage of the offer, ask yourself the following:

 - Does your monthly business spending exceed $5K?

-- Do multiple staff members have business spending privileges?
+- Does your business employ multiple staff members with spending privileges?

 - Are you able to pay your expenses in full each month?

-If you answered “yes,” the Divvy credit card might be right for you.
-I love this card and do recommend you check it out.
-Sign up now to see the credit line you might qualify for.
+If you answered “yes,” the Divvy credit card could be great for you.
+I love this card, and do recommend you check it out.
+So, sign up now to view the credit line you could qualify for.